Oahu Hiking Trails

-If you're like me and don't find most forms of physical exertion to be particularly fun, you'll be relieved to know that the Manoa Falls Trail definitely falls on the "walk" end of the walk-hike spectrum, with a roundtrip distance of just 1.6 miles and an uphill grade that isn't too demanding.
+If you're like many people who either cannot hike the strenuous trails or you're exploring with kids, you'll be relieved to know that the Manoa Falls Trail definitely falls on the "walk" end of the walk-hike spectrum, with a roundtrip distance of just 1.6 miles and an uphill grade that isn't too demanding.
 The trail is located just a 15-minute drive from the hustle and bustle of urban Honolulu, but once you're on its path, surrounded by the lush, verdant views of Manoa Valley, you'll feel like you're in a completely different world.

 At the end of the trail, you are rewarded with a view of the 100-foot-high Manoa Falls, which flows straight down a large rock face.
 Depending on the amount of recent rainfall, the waterfall could be an impressive gush or a disappointing trickle (as it was when I went).
 If you don't want to feel let down at this point, just remember this old Taoist saying: "The journey is the reward."
 This is especially true of the Manoa Falls Trail.
 Also, don't expect to take a shower in the waterfall or a dip in the fall's pool — there is low barrier discouraging visitors from doing just that, due to the risk of landslide and bacteria in the water.

-The whole hike — er, walk — takes 1-2 hours roundtrip, depending on how muddy the trail is, how fit you are, and how long you linger at the waterfall.
-Once you get back to the trailhead, there are some hoses you can use to rinse off the mud from your shoes and legs — and if you're clumsy like me, from your backside as well!
+The whole hike/walk takes 1-2 hours roundtrip, depending on how muddy the trail is, how fit you are, and how long you linger at the waterfall.
+Once you get back to the trailhead, there are some hoses you can use to rinse off the mud from your shoes and legs.

 How to get there: From the H-1 freeway eastbound, take the Punahou Street exit (#23).
 [From the H-1 freeway westbound, take the Wilder Avenue exit (#24), continue on Wilder Avenue, and make a right at Punahou Street.]
 Continue on Punahou Street and bear left at the fork in the road, where Punahou Street turns into Manoa Road.
 When you get to the five-way intersection, stay on Manoa Road.
 To take TheBus: Take the #5 bus to the Manoa Road/Kumuone Street stop.
 Walk further up Manoa Road (about 0.8 miles) to the trailhead.

-Parking: Free if you park in the residential neighborhood and walk 1/4 mile to the trailhead; OR $5 per car ($3 for military members and kama'aina) if you park in the Paradise Park parking lot at the trailhead.
+Parking: Free if you park in the residential neighborhood and walk 1/4 mile to the trailhead; OR paid parking if you park in the Paradise Park parking lot at the trailhead.

 What to wear: Mosquito repellent (otherwise those suckers will definitely sniff you out here!), and shoes and clothes that you don't mind getting wet and muddy.